In 2024, Linksys overhauled its router setup experience for its mesh routers

 Incredible question:

-How can we setup this product in 2 minutes?
+How can this product be setup in 5 minutes?

 What is the literal bare minimum for someone to be using our product?